 Treatment of warts

-Warts (Latin: verrucae) are possibly contagious, small, well-defined benign skin growths of the upper skin layer (epidermis).
-They mostly appear on the fingers, the soles of the feet, on the face or in the genital area.
-They are widespread, so that almost everyone has had some experience with them.
+Warts (Latin: verrucae) are potentially contagious, small, sharply defined, benign growths on the upper layer of skin (epidermis).
+They most commonly appear on the fingers, soles of the feet, face, or genital area.
+They are widespread, so almost everyone experiences them at some point.

-1. Viral warts: Warts are represented by a selective thickening of the cornea and are the result of a viral infection with human papilloma viruses.
-Infection in public showers, swimming pools or other facilities is considered the main cause.
+1. Viral warts: Warts appear as a localized thickening of the cornea and are caused by a viral infection with human papillomaviruses.
+Infection in public showers, swimming pools, or other similar facilities is considered the primary cause.

-2. Genital warts (condyloma): Warts, the so-called genital warts, can also occur in the intimate and anal area due to strains of the human papilloma virus.
-The infection is most often the result of unprotected sex and affects both men and women.
+2. Genital warts (condylomas): Warts, also known as genital warts, can also occur in the genital and anal areas due to strains of the human papillomavirus (HPV).
+The infection is usually a result of unprotected sexual intercourse and affects both men and women.

-3. Mollusca: Molluscs are common in childhood and are caused by the smallpox virus.
-Due to the associated itching, they spread to several parts of the body due to their infectious nature.
+3. Molluscum contagiosum (water warts): Molluscum contagiosum commonly occurs in childhood and is caused by the poxvirus.
+Due to the accompanying itching, they spread to multiple parts of the body because of their contagious nature.

-4. Age warts: These belong to benign genetic skin appendages and are not contagious as they are caused by a cornification disorder and are not caused by viruses.
-They can resemble birthmarks, increase in size over time, and develop a rough warty surface.
+4. Seborrheic keratoses (age spots): These are benign, genetically determined skin growths and are not contagious, as they are caused by a keratinization disorder and not by viruses.
+They can resemble moles, increase in size over time, and develop a rough, wart-like surface.

 Diagnostics

-Due to their typical appearance, warts can be quickly assessed based on their clinical picture.
-A look through the dermatoscope with optical magnification confirms the suspected diagnosis.
+Due to their typical appearance, warts can be quickly assessed based on their clinical presentation.
+A look through a dermatoscope with optical magnification confirms the suspected diagnosis.

-If a genital wart infection is present, it is strongly recommended to have a sample taken to determine the virus strain.
-In rare cases, certain virus strains of the human papillomavirus can lead to malignant changes.
+If a genital wart infection is present, it is strongly recommended that a sample be taken to determine the virus strain.
+In rare cases, certain strains of the human papillomavirus (HPV) can lead to malignant changes.

 Therapy

-Most of the warts listed are benign and harmless.
+The majority of the listed warts are benign and harmless.
 Infectious warts can multiply and spread without treatment.
-Our dermatologists use a variety of therapy options to treat viral warts:
+Our dermatologists use various treatment options to treat viral warts:

 1. Use of tinctures, creams and special plasters

-2. Local corneal ablation and application of acidic tinctures followed by freezing with -180 degrees cold nitrogen
+2. Local corneal ablation and application of acidic tinctures followed by freezing with -180 degree cold nitrogen

-3. Laser treatment of therapy-resistant warts or genital warts
+3. Laser treatments for therapy-resistant warts or genital warts